Injunctions under Family Law: what you need to know

 Select your barristers

-Ben practises across both of Chambers' main areas of work, namely civil and family law.
+Ben practises across both of his Chambers main areas of work, namely civil and family law.

 In civil he has particular experience of contractual disputes and negligence actions, insolvency, landlord and tenant and real property matters.
 He has also gained exposure to probate and inheritance claims.